heythisisvivek/Backlink-Injector/README.md

 # Usage
 1) Copy all file to your website root dir
+2) Modify config.php with your mysql configuration
-2) Import backlink.sql to your website database using any GUI based tool
+3) Import backlink.sql to your website database using any GUI based tool
-3) Visit backlink.php on browser it create cookie with name backlink whose default value is set to 0
+4) Visit backlink.php on browser it create cookie with name backlink whose default value is set to 0
-4) Change these 0 value to your url which you want to insert on site
+5) Change these 0 value to your url which you want to insert on site
-5) Visit showlink.php to get all inserted url in site
+6) Visit showlink.php to get all inserted url in site

 (Note: If you want to show link in different page simply copy code from showlink.php to your favourite page)